 Laminate it in your handy at home Laminator.
 I got mine for only $25 on Amazon with free shipping.
 (LOVE Amazon PRIME Try Amazon Prime 30-Day Free Trial).
 And it’s so worth it to have my own laminator!
 Especially with all the cool printables, we’ll be bringing you in the How to Teach Kids to Clean series.

-Once it is laminated (because you want this to last week after week after week) simply use some Tacky and stick it up in the bathroom.
+Once it is laminated (because you want this to last week after week after week) simply use some Tacky and stick it up in the bedroom.

 Place the printable where your child can read it easily.